gridcentric/gridcentric-cookbooks/README.md

 Once your nodes are registered with your chef server, simply assign the appropriate roles to your nodes.
-Note that the nodes must be running the appropriate components fo openstack prior to installing the gridcentric components.
+Note that the nodes must be running the appropriate components of openstack prior to installing the gridcentric components.
 If chef is being used to configure openstack as well, openstack roles must appear earlier in the node's run list than the gridcentric roles.